 NON-DEGREE STUDENTS: Students holding a bachelor’s degree from a recognized college or university may be allowed to register for graduate courses contingent upon their requisite background for the specific courses.
 In each case, permission must be obtained from the program director.
 No more than two courses can be taken as a non-degree candidate.
 THIS WILL BE STRICTLY ENFORCED.
 Additional courses require acceptance into a degree program.

 See the Office of the Bursar’s website for information on tuition and refunding policies.

 In compliance with the federal Higher Education Act (2008), a listing of required and/or optional textbooks for courses is made available via the College’s bookstore website.
 Faculty are asked to submit textbook information to the College bookstore as materials are identified and retain the right to change book orders at any time.
 If textbooks are not listed two weeks prior to the start of classes, students should contact the instructor directly.
 Students are free to choose where they purchase course materials.
 As good practice, students should carefully evaluate all suppliers of course materials, including their refund policies and shipping charges.
 It is recommended that students check the Providence College bookstore website prior to the start of the semester for any changes to course materials.

 Log-in credentials for CyberFriar, computer access for the labs and library, college email, and SAKAI are issued through the Office of Enrollment Services.
 Please contact us for log-in information or PIN resets.

 Our online student information system that allows you to view semester course offerings and course descriptions, register online, make payments, check grades, request official transcripts, print unofficial transcripts, and review your financial account.

 All Graduate, Adjunct and SCE students are eligible to park on campus at no cost but only after applying for and receiving a parking sticker.
 These stickers will be valid for the academic school year.
-To apply for a parking pass, you may do so online through the Office of Safety & Security.
+To apply for a parking pass, you may do so online through the Department of Public Safety.